thoun/mow/README.md

 ## Hint
 Make sure ftp-sync.json and node_modules are in .gitignore

-# TODO questions ???
+# TODO & questions
-Test 2p mode
-show on table : TOP points on hand, 6 black cows flag, effect of 10th farmer pick player : can he pick himself ? and so play another card
+show on table : TOP points on hand, 6 black cows flag, effect of 10th farmer pick player : can he pick himself ? and so play another card change log colors